 Honors offers a variety of courses that offer an enriching opportunity for discussion and engagement with faculty and peers.
 Honors students will need to complete a specific course requirement to receive their honors distinction based on point of entry.
 To review your specific course requirements please review the requirements page.

 Students engage in close discussion and learning with faculty and peers.
 Designed to ignite the mind by covering a variety of subjects from an interdisciplinary perspective.
+May satisfy breadth requirement, check with your academic advisor.

 Honors specific course that can satisfy ethnic studies requirement (check with your academic advisor).
 Students will explore religious myths and rituals in depth.